Prosopagnosia uses expressive animation to investigate intimacy, communication and memory.

 Sketchbooks, photographs and diaries unravel to tell a unique and personal story.

-Prosopagnosia premiered at Edinburgh International Film Festival 2021 edition
+Prosopagnosia premiered at Edinburgh International Film Festival 2021 edition with an International Premiere in competition at IDFA 2021.

 Written, directed and animated by